-The R6 is a truly excellent digital media player with an insane price for the features and hardware inside.
-I have been saying this all year and the R6 really caps off what I think is a stellar year for getting the price to performance ratio just right in the sub-$1000 category.
+The HiBy R6 is a truly excellent digital media player with an insane price for the features and hardware inside.
+I have been saying this all year and this really caps off what I think is a stellar year for getting the price to performance ratio just right in the sub-$1000 category.

 The R6 is a big deal in terms of new digital media players.
 Primarily so because it is being launched by HiBy Music.

-Have a look at that software that all these audio units run on.
+Have a look at the software that all these audio units run on.
 That is right, it is a HiBy Music platform.

 The omnipotence does not stop there.
 Are you using an Android or iOS Smartphone by any chance?
 Have a look at the Apps Store and you will find the HiBy Music app free to download and use.